Therapy for Men in San Francisco

 Do You Feel Like You’re Living A Life That Isn’t Your Own?

-Are you frustrated with your circumstances in your career and personal life, yet lack the motivation or clarity to make a lasting change?
-Do you struggle to assert yourself and advocate for your own needs?
-Have you been suppressing your emotions around these issues because you worry that expressing yourself will make others perceive you as weak?
+Are you frustrated with where you’ve landed in your career or personal life, yet unable to find the motivation or clarity to make meaningful, lasting change?
+Do you struggle to assert yourself or advocate for what you truly need?
+Maybe you’ve been holding back your emotions because you worry that showing vulnerability will make others see you as weak.

 Low Self-Esteem Can Make It Hard Forge Your Own Path